Saf3ty1nnumb3rs/TicketCheckoutViteReactMUI/README.md

 Routing was implemented using React Router DOM.
 Forms were made with Formik.
 Validation with Yup.
 Internationalization was set up using react-intl.
+Testing is set up and functional.
+From the root of the application enter `yarn jest` to run the test suite.

 The application is built around a central layout and utilizes a context based state management.
 You will see within the ProviderWrapper and the AppLayout a series of nested components and providers that wraps the core of the application and makes various state objects available throughout the application.